The Fish Book, 9781472139207

 Summary

-This book provides the knowledge and confidence to choose, prepare, cook, and enjoy fresh seafood.
-Learn to gut, clean, and fillet fish, and how to handle shellfish and crustaceans like crab and lobster.
-Discover the essential knives and tools for the job.
+This book will give you the knowledge and confidence to choose, prepare, cook and enjoy fresh food and seafood.
+It explains simply how to gut, clean and fillet fish and how to deal with shellfish and crustaceans such as crab and lobster, and what knives and tools you’ll need for the job.

 Book Details